 Severance Pay Accrued: The division in Nicaragua is subject to local labor legislation, which requires certain severance payments to its personnel upon termination regardless of cause.
 The statutory severance pay accrued is computed as follows: one month of salary for each year of employment during the first three years of employment and twenty days of salary for each subsequent year, with a minimum of one month and a maximum of five months' salary.
-As of December 31, 2015 and 2014, the Foundation had severance pay accrued totaling approximately \$150,542 and \$139,187, respectively, and is included in the accompanying statements of financial position.
+As of December 31, 2016 and 2015, the Foundation had severance pay accrued totaling approximately \$203,722 and \$150,542, respectively, and is included in the accompanying statements of financial position.

-Income Taxes: The Foundation has received determination of tax exempt status from the Internal Revenue Service under Code Section 501(c)(3) and, consequently, the earnings of the Foundation are not taxed and no provision for income taxes is included in the accompanying financial statements.
-The Foundation is also exempt from State taxes.
-There was no unrelated business income tax payable for the years ending December 31, 2015 and 2014.
+Income Taxes: The Foundation has received determination of tax exempt status from the U.S. Internal Revenue Service under Code Section 501(c)(3) and, consequently, the income generated from activities related to the Foundation's exempt purpose are not taxed and no provision for income taxes is included in the accompanying financial statements.
+The Foundation is also exempt from state income tax.
+There was no unrelated business income tax payable for the years ending December 31, 2016 and 2015.
 The Foundation has adopted ASC 958, Not for Profit Entities, which establishes a single model to address accounting for uncertainty in tax positions.